 I know it seems completely impossible, but I swear you will not be disappointed in this bed.
 It is easily the best $300 (actually $290!) that we’ve ever spent.

-If you’re in the market for a new mattress, give it a shot.
+If you’re in the market for a new mattress, give this one a shot.
 And once you finally come out of your hibernation, stop back by the blog or Instagram and let me know how life-changing a few nights of coma like sleep is for you!

 PSSSSSSSSST… Hey!
 You!
 Fun, beautiful, and highly intelligent person!
 Are we friends on Facebook and Instagram yet?
 And are you a JSH Weekly update subscriber?
 Just pop in your e-mail address for access to the library of fun printables and special content that only fun, beautiful, and highly intelligent people receive!